davidjbradshaw/iframe-resizer/docs/upgrade.md

 ## Upgrading to version 5

 Version 5 drops support for legacy browsers and changes the way resizes of the iframe content are detected.
-This change greatly improves _iframe-resizer_ detection of content resizes events and this library can now detect a number of events, such as user `<textarea>` resizing and CSS animation that prevouis versions strugoed to detect.
+This change greatly improves _iframe-resizer_ detection of content resizes events and this library can now detect a number of events, such as user `<textarea>` resizing and CSS animation that prevouis versions struggled to detect.

 These changes along with futher code optimisation have lead to a large improvement in the performance of this library and it is now possible to have _iframe-resizer_ both detect and keep up with CSS animation that causes the iframe to resize on every annimation frame.